netgo-software/sonar-plugins/README.md

 [![Build Status](https://travis-ci.org/arxes-tolina/sonar-plugins.svg?branch=master)](https://travis-ci.org/arxes-tolina/sonar-plugins)

 ## Description
+This plugin for [SonarQube](http://www.sonarqube.org/) allows developers to detect common mistakes with [Guava](https://github.com/google/guava)'s `@VisibleForTesting` annotation.

-Contains rules for detecting illegal access and illegal use of guava's `@VisibleForTesting`
+It detects illegal access of annotated members and methods as well as illegal use of guava's `@VisibleForTesting` annotation.

 ### Unexpected access to @VisibleForTesting
 Checks if production code accesses members or methods, that are annotated with `@VisibleForTesting`.